c1n3sta/TuneTON/AUDIO_PLAYBACK_ISSUES_SUMMARY.md

 - Foreign key constraint issues preventing proper recording
 - No error handling for database issues

+### 6. Audio Context Activation Failures
+- WebAudioEngine fails to activate audio system when resuming suspended context
+- Generic error messages that don't help users resolve the issue
+- Inadequate user interaction detection in AudioEngineWrapper
+- Missing explicit user interaction requirements before audio context activation

+### 7. Current Playback Issues (As of Latest Analysis)
+- Audio playback still not working on test page or main player
+- User interaction detection may not be properly communicating with AudioEngine
+- Audio context resume might be failing silently
+- Media element playback could be failing due to autoplay restrictions
+- Error messages are still not providing specific information about what's failing
+- Detailed debugging shows the audio pipeline is failing at multiple points

 ## Root Causes

 1. **Schema Evolution**: Database schema changes weren't consistently applied across all tables
 2. **Jamendo Integration**: Special handling for Jamendo URLs wasn't comprehensive enough
 3. **Error Handling**: Generic approach to errors didn't provide useful feedback to users
 4. **Data Validation**: Missing validation at multiple layers of the application
+5. **Audio Context Management**: Improper handling of browser autoplay policies and audio context activation
+6. **User Interaction Timing**: Audio context activation attempts occur before proper user interaction has been detected
+7. **Current Issues**: Despite previous fixes, the audio playback pipeline is still failing at some point in the process
+8. **Technical Deep Dive**: The WebAudioEngine is failing at multiple points in the audio pipeline:
+   - Audio context creation and resume
+   - Media element creation and connection
+   - Audio graph setup with Tone.js worklets
+   - User interaction timing and communication

 ## Primary Solutions